 Long into the conversation, he remembers a study was done using dried plant as an arsenic adsorbent was conducted long ago but no one seems to continue its' research.
 I've challenge him to take on this idea and maybe in a slight chance of hope, we can find an effective solution that not only the people in Vietnam but millions people world-wide can benefit.
 He gladly accepts the challenge as we begin our quest for arsenic removal.

-Over the past 3 years as friends, from sharing a nice bottle of wine to driving or flying over 20 hours together, I've learn to respect him more not only as a friend, a brother but also as a mentor.
+Our friendship continued to grow over the past 3 years.
+From sharing a nice bottle of wine, driving halfway around the country or sitting together on a plane over 20 hours, I've learn to respect him more not only as a friend, a brother but also as a mentor.

-His endless quest in science speak for itself but also as an environmentalist and his care for the poor people in Vietnam is where his true heart lies.
+His endless quest as a scienctist and a environmentalist speak for himself but this is what I truly found: The undeniable care for Vietnam is where his true heart lies.